approximatelabs/lambdaprompt/README.md

-# λprompt - Turn prompts into functions
+# λprompt - The easiest way to call and compose LLM prompts!

+Write LLM prompts with jinja templates, compose them in python as functions, and call them directly or use them as a webservice!

 `pip install lambdaprompt`

-lambdaprompt is a python package, ...
-* minimalistic API
-* functional helpers
-* create complex and emergent behavior
-* use as a webserver, easily host prompts as HTTP endpoints

 (For use as a server, see the example: https://github.com/approximatelabs/example-lambdaprompt-server )

+## Environment variables for using hosted models

 For using openAI, set up API keys as environment variables or set after importing (also easy to just make a `.env` file, since this uses `dotenv` package)